TheFausap/quatfuck/README.txt

 memory 64k [4-77777777]
 memory content is filled with random numbers at the start

+### ARITHMETIC

 0,1,2,3 - put 0,1,2,3 in memory
 (constant negative numbers, 0 is 0)
 negative numbers start with 1|2|3 positives numbers starts with 4|5|6|7
+All the math operations are applied to the numbers as decimals.
+Then, the result is "normalized" to I4.

 ### COMMANDS

 N.B.
 Numbers or memory locations are written in little-endian format!

 !@#$ - write in 4 registers resp.